SAP-archive/docs/concepts/monitor/training_analytics.md

 A benchmark can be really long and take hours, depending on the size of your bot, you can have an idea here.

-You can only have one benchmark running at the same time for your bot.
+You can only run one benchmark at a time for your bot.

-We use your bot training data and a validation file that you can provide to have more accurate results.
-Since we *take* your bot training data at a time **t**, and provide tips and insights based on this data, we advise you not to update your dataset during the benchmark, otherwise insights will be less accurate.
+For more accurate results, we use your bot training data and a validation file that you provide.
+Since we take your bot training data at a time *t*, and provide tips and insights based on this data, we advise you not to update your dataset during the benchmark; otherwise the insights will be less accurate.

 ### Your bot training data